DanielRapp/dotfiles/README.md

 dotfiles
 ========

 My dotfiles.
-Nothing special, just a bunch of random, loosely glued together, snippets of code.
+Nothing special, just a bunch of glued together snippets of code.